danieldinu2030/homework-1-dsa/README.md

 ### NEW_TAB
 - Creates a new tab and adds it to the tabs list
-- The new tab is initialized with the default page and set as the **current tab**
+- The new tab is initialised with the default page and set as the **current tab**
 - The new tab is appended at the end of the tabs list and assigned an ID by incrementing the last tab's ID

 > **Note:** last tab's ID refers to the ID of the last **inserted** tab in the list, not the last tab still active.